Harlow fire deaths: Mother and children 'wonderful'

 "They are a really lovely family," he said.

 "They were very interesting, very active, clever, intelligent and happy.
-A very good family, actually."'Billowing out'
+A very good family, actually."

 Sharon Pavey, who has lived in the house next door for 10 years, said the family had only recently moved to the area.